rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

 Using such a calling convention, it should be able to create interrupt handler wrappers in assembly with comparable performance.
 These wrapper function would handle the platform-specific steps of interrupt handling, such as stack alignment, argument preprocessing, and the interrupt epilogue.
 Since they don't require language support for this, they don't impact the maintainability of the compiler and can evolve independently in libraries.
 Using proc macros, they could even provide a similar level of usability to users.

-While this approach could be considered a good middle ground, full compiler support for interrupt calling convetions is still be the better solution from a usability and performance perspective.
+While this approach could be considered a good middle ground, full compiler support for interrupt calling conventions is still be the better solution from a usability and performance perspective.

 ## Alternative: Implementation in `rustc`

 Instead of relying on LLVM (or alternative code generators) to implement the interrupt calling conventions, we could also try to implement support for the calling conventions in `rustc` directly.
 This way, LLVM upgrades would not be affected by this feature and we would be less dependent on LLVM in general.
 One possible implementation approach for this could be to build upon a calling convention that preserves all registers (see the previous section).

-The drawback of this approach is inreased complexity and maintenance cost for `rustc` this way.
+The drawback of this approach is increased complexity and maintenance cost for `rustc` this way.

 ## Alternative: Single `interrupt` ABI that depends on the target